llvm/circt/README.md

 $ git clone git@github.com:sifive/clattner-experimental.git cirt
 ```

-3) HACK: Add symlink because I can't figure out how to get `LLVM_EXTERNAL_CIRT_SOURCE_DIR` to work with cmake:
+3) HACK: Add symlink because I can't figure out how to get
+   `LLVM_EXTERNAL_CIRT_SOURCE_DIR` to work with cmake (I'd love help with
+   this!):

 ```
 $ cd ~/Projects/llvm-project
 $ ln -s ../cirt cirt
 ```

-4) Configure the build to build MLIR and CIRT (MLIR is probably not necessary, but it builds
+4) Configure the build to build MLIR and CIRT using a command like this
-reasonably fast and is good to provide a sanity check that things are working):
+   (replace `/Users/chrisl` with the paths you want to use):

 ```
 $ cd ~/Projects/llvm-project